vodwatch/vodwatch/README.md

 ## Extension workflow

 When user opens the browser, `background script` checks if user is on the netflix video.
-If user opened the video from netflix page, then `background script` reloads the page in order to start `content script` execution.
-If `background script` didn't reload the page `content script` would not start because the video was clicked from the link, which doesn't reload the page, and content script only starts on the page load.
+If user opened the video from netflix page, then `background script` sends the message to `content script` that it can start to get an information about netflix videos.